1Password/kubernetes-secrets-injector/README.md

 1Password requests you practice responsible disclosure if you discover a vulnerability.

-Please file requests through [**BugCrowd**](https://bugcrowd.com/agilebits)
+Please file requests by sending an email to bugbounty@agilebits.com.

-For information about our security practices, please visit the [1Password Security homepage](https://1password.com/security/).